 To control the spread of TB in Oregon, the TB Control Program works with local health departments and private medical providers to: 1) identify and treat TB disease; 2) identify, evaluate, and treat newly infected contacts to infectious TB cases; 3) screen high-risk populations for TB infection.
 The TB Program provides lab testing, technical assistance, TB medications and analysis of surveillance data to assist with accomplishing these goals.

-Nationwide shortage of Isoniazid (INH) and tuberculin affecting Oregon
+Nationwide shortage of tuberculin affecting Oregon

 TB Fact Sheet